calebotchi1/lab-1/README.md

 # Caleb Otchi
 Edited by Caleb Otchi (caleb.otchi@ashesi.edu.gh)
-I have edited this file
+I have edited this file.
 This file is the template for the first lab in Ashesi Web Development 2020.

 ## Contents